The Early Days

 Peripatetic teachers provide individual instrument tuition and choir and instruments player perform in our Annual Summer Concert.

 A variety of, before and after school clubs enhance the extra curricular provision.
-These include pottery, drama and cross country.
+These include computing, drama and sewing, netball and fencing.

 The swimming pool continues to play a big part in our curriculum.
 This is now financially supported solely by the P.T.A. and parental contributions.
 Swimming is offered as part of the curriculum until the end of year 3 and to non – swimmers in year 4,5,6.
 This means that we now have 100% of our children achieving the 25m. minimum requirement before they leave at the end of year 6.